Franklin Inn Club

 Thirteen sovereign colonies voluntarily combined their power for the common good.
 But for two hundred years, the new federal government kept taking more power for itself.

-A strange part of capitalism is that no company seems to last forever; seventy-five years is long life for corporations.
+A strange part of capitalism is that no company seems to last forever; seventy-five years is a long life for corporations.
 For this puzzle, partial insight emerges from American railroad history.
 After overcoming their novelty and growth pains, railroads soon had to confront the accusation their great size was itself a problem, unbalancing the playing field.
 Too big?
 Management resists that argument.
 Getting bigger was always good, especially when dealing with foreign competitors.
 A vital public treasure?
 Needing railroads doesn't create ownership rights, building them does.
 Railroad founders discovered a public need and served it; but the public replied it was their need and so it was their railroad, only temporarily in the hands of managers.
 Nothing useful was going to come of this faux debate, which structured itself in the 19th Century to reach equilibrium, not agreement.
 There is some reason to hope the ending of the Cold War a century later may have established more permanent understandings, but even those remain hostage to future history.
 By 1970 history seemed to be making quite the opposite verdict; at least eight major Northeastern railroads collapsed into helpless bankruptcy.
 Management blamed the senseless labor union work rules.
 The unions blamed incompetent management.
-As is usually the case, there's one lesson here for investors, and quite a different one for reformers.
+As is usually the case, there's one lesson here for investors and quite a different one for reformers.
 All of the debaters need to reflect that possibly the collapse of the railroads was caused by attempting to create institutions which were bigger than they would need to be, fifty years later.
 Unless a way is provided for them to shrink, some form of shark will eventually eat them alive.

 I am greatly indebted to a senior partner of one of Philadelphia's great law firms for insight into the decline of the railroad industry in Philadelphia, which took place during thirteen years of his active law practice on behalf of one of the bankrupt railroads.
 The insights are his, the opinions are mine.